Galápagos tortoise: Subspecies

 Within the archipelago, 14-15 subspecies of Galápagos tortoises have been identified, although only 12 survive to this day.
 Five are found on separate islands; five of them on the volcanoes of Isabela Island.
 Several of the surviving subspecies are seriously endangered.
 A 13th subspecies, C. n. abingdonii from Pinta Island, is extinct since 2012.
 The last known specimen, named Lonesome George, died in captivity on 24 June 2012; George had been mated with female tortoises of several other subspecies, but none of the eggs from these pairings hatched.
-The subspecies inhabiting Floreana Island (G. niger) is thought to have been hunted to extinction by 1850, only 15 years after Charles Darwin's landmark visit of 1835, when he saw shells, but no live tortoises there.
-However, recent DNA testing shows that an intermixed, non-native population currently existing on the island of Isabela is of genetic resemblance to the subspecies native to Floreana, suggesting that G. niger has not gone entirely extinct.
+The subspecies inhabiting Floreana Island (C. niger) is thought to have been hunted to extinction by 1850, only 15 years after Charles Darwin's landmark visit of 1835, when he saw shells, but no live tortoises there.
+However, recent DNA testing shows that an intermixed, non-native population currently existing on the island of Isabela is of genetic resemblance to the subspecies native to Floreana, suggesting that C. niger has not gone entirely extinct.
 The existence of the C. n. phantastica subspecies of Fernandina Island was disputed, as it was described from a single specimen that may have been an artificial introduction to the island; however, a live female was found in 2019, likely confirming the subspecies' validity.

 Prior to widespread knowledge of the differences between the populations (sometimes called races) from different islands and volcanoes, captive collections in zoos were indiscriminately mixed.
 Fertile offspring resulted from pairings of animals from different races.
 However, captive crosses between tortoises from different races have lower fertility and higher mortality than those between tortoises of the same race, and captives in mixed herds normally direct courtship only toward members of the same race.

 The valid scientific names of each of the individual populations are not universally accepted, and some researchers still consider each subspecies to be distinct species.
-Prior to 2021, all subspecies were classified as distinct species from one another, but a 2021 study analyzing the level of divergence within the extinct West Indian Chelonoidis radiation and comparing it to the Galápagos radiation found that the level of divergence within both clades may have been significantly overestimated, and supported once again reclassifying all Galápagos tortoises as subspecies of a single subspecies, C. niger.
+Prior to 2021, all subspecies were classified as distinct species from one another, but a 2021 study analyzing the level of divergence within the extinct West Indian Chelonoidis radiation and comparing it to the Galápagos radiation found that the level of divergence within both clades may have been significantly overestimated, and supported once again reclassifying all Galápagos tortoises as subspecies of a single species, C. niger.
 This was followed by the Turtle Taxonomy Working Group and the Reptile Database later that year.
 The taxonomic status of the various races is not fully resolved.